OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

-# **AFU Developer Guide: OFS for Stratix 10® FPGA PCIe Attach FPGAs**
+# **AFU Developer Guide: OFS for Stratix® 10 FPGA PCIe Attach FPGAs**

 ## **1. Introduction**

-This document is a design guide for creating an Accelerator Functional Unit (AFU) using Open FPGA Stack (OFS) for Stratix 10® FPGA.
+This document is a design guide for creating an Accelerator Functional Unit (AFU) using Open FPGA Stack (OFS) for Stratix® 10 FPGA.
 The AFU concept consists of separating the FPGA design development process into two parts, the FIM and AFU, as shown in the diagram below:
 ![](./images/FIM_top_intro.png)
 </br></br>

 This diagram shows the FPGA board interface development separation from the internal FPGA workload creation.
 This separation starts with the FPGA Interface Manager (FIM), which consists of the external interfaces and board management functions.
 The FIM is the base system layer typically provided by board vendors.
 The FIM interface is specific to a particular physical platform.
 The AFU uses the external interfaces with user-defined logic to perform a specific application.
 Separating the lengthy and complicated process of developing and integrating external interfaces for an FPGA into a board allows the AFU developer to focus on their workload needs.
-OFS for Stratix 10® FPGA provides the following tools for rapid AFU development:
+OFS for Stratix® 10 FPGA provides the following tools for rapid AFU development:

 - Scripts for both compilation setup
 - Integration with Open Programmable Acceleration Engine (OPAE) SDK for rapid software development for your AFU application

 Please notice that the AFU region consists of both static and PR logic in the above block diagram.
-Creating AFU logic for the static region is described in [Shell Developer Guide: Open FPGA Stack for Stratix 10® PCIe Attach FPGAs].
+Creating AFU logic for the static region is described in [Shell Developer Guide: OFS for Stratix® 10 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005/).
 This guide covers logic in the AFU Main (PR) region.

 ### **1.1 Document Organization**